Tuition fees - Master´s degrees in English at NTNU

 - Copy of the decision letter from the Norwegian Directorate of Immigration (UDI)

 - Documentation from the employer confirming continuous full-time work in Norway for at least 24 months prior to the start of the studies.
-The letter of confirmation must include the starting date, end date and the percentage of full time equivalent.
+The letter of confirmation must include the starting date, end date, the percentage of full time equivalent and payment of taxes to Norway for the duration of the entire period.
 The letter must be signed by the employer and written on an official letter head or contain the employer’s stamp.
-A contract of employment is not valid documentation
+A contract of employment is not valid documentation.

 You have studied in Norway during the past three years and completed 180 ECTS credits (fulltime equivalent) during this time.
 There cannot be any gaps in your studies, neither during the three years nor between your previous studies in Norway and the start of the studies you now have been admitted to at NTNU.
 Exemptions are given for up to one year in cases of illness or childbirth.